Risk Factors & Prevention

 Preventing Heart Disorders

-- Stop smoking and avoid secondhand smoke.
-Tobacco contributes to as much as one-third of all cardiovascular disease.
-To help you stop smoking, visit Plan My Quit
+- Stop using tobacco products and avoid secondhand smoke.
+Tobacco contributes to as much as one-third of all cardiovascular diseases.

 - Have regular physical exams and promptly report any unusual symptoms to a physician.